BRIEF OVERVIEW OF THE SALE PROCESS WHEN BUYING A PROPERTY IN KENYA

 6. The balance of the monies should be paid to the sellers lawyer within 90 days of signing the sale agreement and all the documentation is received such as the rates clearance certificate, transfer documents, original title deeds.
 Upon agreement by both parties this time can be adjusted.

 8. The transfer documents are then sent to the respective government agencies for the transfer.
 Once the buyer’s lawyer receives the new title deed, the sellers lawyer will release the monies to the seller.
-The time of this can vary depending on the registrar and government agencies but is generally in the region of 2 weeks.
+The time of this can vary depending on the registrar and government agencies but was generally in the region of 2 weeks until 2024.
+In 2024 we have a new LCB chairman and registrar and it can take up to 3 months to get approved!
+They are also insisting that both buyer and seller represent themselves to the Land Control board when meeting for approvals.

 9. The seller then has to pay the Capital Gains Tax (CGT) which is currently 15% of the profit (unless it has been your primary residence for the last 3 or more years)